keyz/redux-worker-middleware/README.md

 3. If an action specifies that it needs to be processed by a worker, The middleware will obey the order.
 Then when the data comes back, it will be passed along to the rest of the middleware chain.

 ## Demo
 I wrote this middleware as part of https://github.com/keyanzhang/repo.cat, where I need to parse a lot of markdown stuff to HTML at runtime.
-So the real demo can be found there: the Web Worker related part lives in [`actions/DataFetching.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/actions/DataFetching.js), [`middlewares/worker.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/middlewares/worker.js), and [`workers/GFMParserWorker.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/workers/GFMParserWorker.js).
+So the real demo can be found there: the Web Worker related parts live in [`actions/DataFetching.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/actions/DataFetching.js), [`middlewares/worker.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/middlewares/worker.js), and [`workers/GFMParserWorker.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/workers/GFMParserWorker.js).

 A minimal example can be found as below: